 Saturday and Sunday, February 11-12th 2017 both days from 09:00 to 18:00

-NB: THIS WORKSHOP WAS FULLY BOOKED, BUT YOU CAN STILL EXPRESS INTEREST IN THE NEXT ONE
+NB: THIS WORKSHOP WAS FULLY BOOKED, BUT YOU CAN CURRENTLY SIGN UP FOR THE 2010 WORKSHOP

 A two-day workshop over the course of a full weekend, 18 hours with hands on work and talk about portrait photography, backed by the necessary technical information in a practical context.
 The workshop will take place in my 400+ sqm photo studio in Copenhagen NV.